 - 5 dried red chilies or chilli powder as needed (less spicy variety)

-- ½ tsp sugar (prefer organic)
+- ½ to 1 teaspoon sugar (prefer organic) or jaggery

 - salt to taste